crosen188/ibm-containers-interconnect-2017/1-Using-Docker-in-IBM-Containers.md

           In your browser, access http://localhost:8080 or http://192.168.99.100:8080.

-5. You can now optionally stop and remove your local running containers.
+5. You can now stop and remove your local running containers.

         Stop the containers:
         ```